betajs/betajs-dynamics/docsrc/tutorials/blueprint.md

-This Blueprint is intented as a quick reference for how to integrate the most commonly used Dynamic functionalities.
-On specifics how they work please refer to the individual sections.
+These blueprints iareintented as a quick reference for how to integrate the most commonly used dynamic functionalities.